 - Number of Cigars Smoked For Review: 3

 You can’t really tell what the cigar looks like until the foil is removed.
 After that’s done, I’m a bit surprised given the wrapper looks like Cameroon, which it is.
 I’m a bit surprised Altadis U.S.A. went with this wrapper, as opposed to a very light Connecticut or even an Ecuadorian Connecticut wrapper as it probably would have gone with the theme a bit better.
-Aroma off the wrapper is medium-full with some underlying sweetness, cedar, pecan, and a weird dry bread-flavor that reminds me of walking into a Kentucky Fried Chicken.1 The foot is full with root beer, a strong cedar flavor, some creaminess and a touch of paint.
+Aroma off the wrapper is medium-full with some underlying sweetness, cedar, pecan, and a weird dry bread-flavor that reminds me of walking into a Kentucky Fried Chicken.[ref]It has admittedly been a few years since I’ve been to a KFC.[/ref] The foot is full with root beer, a strong cedar flavor, some creaminess and a touch of paint.
 I didn’t review the original Ingot The Banker.
 I’ve never smoked one.
 But I do remember one thing: the box wreaked of paint so bad we had to take the cigars out of the box and store them in their own bag—so as not to contaminate any other cigars in our humidors—and immediately throw the box out.
 I bring this up, because the cold draws of The Banker Ingot Rosé are almost exclusively paint.
 It’s full flavored with paint over paint over some undefined acidity and a touch of oatmeal at the back end.
 If I was not smoking these cigars for review, I probably would have stopped.